 Seek a Romantic Partner with the Same Values

-Another important lesson that he is a testament to, is to seek romantic partners that reflect our values and complement our ambition.
+Probably one of the most important business lessons to learn from Jay-Z that he is a testament to, is to seek romantic partners that reflect our values and complement our ambition.

 He was surrounded by models and could have lived a single life.
 Instead he chose to marry a woman (Beyonce) that reflected his business mindset.